dalkain/unRAID-SuperMicro-IPMI-Auto-Fan-Control/README.md

 - Set speeds of the fan zones based configurable temperature thresholds (5 speed settings)
 - Use cron to run the script every few minutes

 Full disclosure: I very rarely write bash scripts, and this is very elementary.
-I was also far too lazy to ever figure out how to properly write in a dynamic curve and all that jazz.

 Feel free to modify it to suit your needs though!